 Florida Medicare Part C

 We often refer to Medicare Parts A and B as "Original Medicare."
 Medicare Part C is often called "Medicare Advantage."
 These are plans administered by private health care companies, and often cover services that Original Medicare Does NOT.
-Many Medicare Advantage plans are $0 monthly plan premium, and some may pay a portion of the Part B premium.
+Many Medicare Advantage plans have a $0 monthly plan premium, and some may pay a portion of the Part B premium.
 Medicare part C plans sometimes also cover prescription drugs as well.

 What Does Medicare Part C Cover?

 These plans replace Part A and Part B, so they cover both hospital, and primary care.
-In addition, some of the more popular features are vision, hearing, and dental that are not covered by Original Medicare.
+In addition, some of the more popular features may have vision, hearing, and dental that are not covered by Original Medicare.
 Some Part C plans will pay part of the Part B premium.
 Part B Premium give-back is not available with all plans.
 Availability varies by carrier and location.
 Actual Part B premium reduction varies.
 Many plans feature

 prescription drug benefits, and we call those MAPD Plans.